-The Research Review Committee (RRC) just published a new Reference Matrix that is meant to provide answers to a variety of common questions.
+The Research Review Committee (RRC) has published a Reference Matrix meant to provide answers to a variety of common questions.
 Please reference the matrix, as well as the information below, to help you complete your proposal.
-If you have any questions that still remain unanswered, please feel free to contact the RRC at email@example.com.
+If you have any questions that remain unanswered, please feel free to contact the RRC at email@example.com.

 I am applying for a grant to implement a program or conduct research (or both) in SDP.
 What steps do I need to take?

 This quick reference sheet provides a summary of the different steps to take when applying for and receiving a grant to implement programs and/or research in SDP.

 The Research Review Committee includes seven core members – six from the Office of Research and Evaluation and one external researcher who serves in an advisory (non-voting) capacity.
 Each month, an additional two to four ORE staff members join the committee as rotating members to review the proposals that align to their areas of expertise.

 What is the typical Research Review Committee process for a proposal?